mgeck64/pcalc-mgeck64.github.com/readme.md

 which case it's icon can be pressed (clicked) to present the popup with the larger entry field.

-The calculator can also be configured to not present help information on the popup, in which case the popup will just have the larger entry field.
+The calculator can also be configured to not show help information on the popup, in which case the popup will just have the larger entry field.
 ## Basic guide for expressions
 An example of an expression is 2+4*8, which means multiply 4 by 8 and add 2 to the result.